pallavmarch/Fake-News-Detection/README.md

 5. Dropping the title, subject and date columns from the totalnews dataset
 6. Assining the 'text' column to the features variable and 'type' column to the targets variable
 7. train_test_split function from scikit-learn is used to split the data into training and testing sets.
 We have a test size of 20% and a random state of 18.
-8. Cleaned the totalnews dataset by importing the regular expression.
+8. Defined a function called "clean" which would Clean the totalnews dataset by importing the regular expression.
 We removed the urls, non word characters and extra spaces from the texts present
+9. We converted the texts to vector numerical units now by importing TfidfVectorizer.
+10. The training and test dataset are transformed into TF-IDF vectors.